CrociDB/bulletty/README.md

  - Subscribe to RSS and ATOM feed types
  - All your feed sources and entries are stored in Markdown in one place: `$HOME/.local/share/bulletty/`
  - Download entries automatically
+ - Add articles to the Read Later category
  - Read the articles with the embedded Markdown reader
  - Import/export OPML feed list